gen2fish/alb-ingress-acm/README.md

 # ALB Ingress Controller ACM Provisioner

-This Controller watches for Ingress objects with a specific annotation and creates a certificate in ACM with DNS Validation
+This Controller watches for Ingress objects with a specific annotation, creates a certificate in ACM with DNS Validation, and adds the new certificate ARN to the annotation for ALB Ingress Controller to use

 ## Annotation